Our complete guide to your wedding cake

 The top tier

 If you are going to store a fruit cake it is important that it is not exposed to air.
 We recommend that you wrap the whole cake (with the board, icing and marzipan intact) in several layers of greaseproof paper.
 Then wrap the whole thing in tin foil.
 Store the wrapped cake in a tin.
-You can also freeze a fruit cake and the advantage of doing so is that it comes out looking as it did when it went in because the icing doesn't get spoilt by the oils in the marzipan seeping out.
+You can also freeze a fruit cake and the advantage of doing so is that it comes out looking as pristine as it did when it went in because the icing doesn't get discoloured by the oils in the marzipan.

 A memento of your wedding day